 The New Medicare Advantage Open Enrollment Period

-With the new period, enrollees will now be able to move from one Medicare Advantage plan to another without receiving a penalty, even if you just signed up for a Medicare plan during the previous Annual Enrollment Period (AEP).
+With the new period, enrollees can now move from one Medicare Advantage plan to another without receiving a penalty, even if you just signed up for a Medicare plan during the previous Annual Enrollment Period (AEP).
 Additionally, just as before, you can return to Original Medicare from a Medicare Advantage plan and enroll a stand-alone Medicare Part D drug plan (and purchase a Med Supp).

-With the new period, enrollees will now be able to move from one Medicare Advantage plan to another without receiving a penalty.
+With the new period, enrollees can now move from one Medicare Advantage plan to another without receiving a penalty.

-The new MA OEP will run from January 1 to March 31, giving enrollees twice as long to contemplate their decision and evaluate how their current plan is working for them before making a change.
+The new MA OEP runs from January 1 to March 31, giving enrollees twice as long to contemplate their decision and evaluate how their current plan is working for them before making a change.

 Why Bother Changing?